betterscientificsoftware/bssw.io/Articles/Blog/BlogArticleSkeletonA.md

 ### Author bio

 - Guidance for author bio:
-- Length: 50-100 words.
-- Can include hyperlinks.
+- Length: 50-100 words (paragraph form), can include hyperlinks.
 - Mention your current position, employer, a bit about your background.
 - Include info about your interests related to software productivity and sustainability.
 - Anything else you want to mention.